ordinarylabs/bicycle/README.md

 ### CLI

-Now that you have your schema, you can run the `build` command to generate your Bicycle components.
+With your schema, you can use the `build` command to generate your Bicycle components.

 ```bash
 bicycle build schema.proto